Blog - Washington, DC

 Strengths: easier crowns for the laboratory to fabricate with greater consistency.

-Weaknesses: crowns fabricated from library of crowns (sometimes altered on a monitor) and are stamped out; crowns are not custom fabricated.
+Weaknesses: Crowns are fabricated from a library of crowns (sometimes altered on a monitor) and stamped out; crowns are not custom fabricated.
 If the milling is not accurate, the crown does not fit well.

 Indications for use: cheaper to produce and, therefore, the crowns have a lower cost.